openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/code-of-conduct.md

 * Description of the incident.
 * Name of the reported person(s).
 * Any additional circumstances surrounding the incident.
-* Any additional circumstances surrounding your relationship with the people involved in the incident (e.g., whether the person is a coworker, a boss, etc.— see the [Conflicts of Interest](#bookmark=id.2et92p0) section below).
+* Any additional circumstances surrounding your relationship with the people involved in the incident (e.g., whether the person is a coworker, a boss, etc. — see the Conflicts of Interest section below).
 * Other people involved or witnesses to the incident and their contact information (if applicable).

-The reporting party does not need to be directly involved in a Code of Conduct violation incident.
-Please make a bystander report if you observe a potentially dangerous situation, someone in distress, or violations of these guidelines, even if the situation is not happening to you.
+### False Reporting

+Any participants who abuse the reporting process will be considered in violation of these guidelines and subject to the same consequences.
+False reporting, especially to retaliate or exclude, will not be accepted or tolerated.
+Intentional false reports will be considered a violation of these guidelines and will result in removal of membership from the OMF.

 ### Confidentiality

 The OMF and the Code of Conduct Committee will keep reports as confidential as possible.
 When we discuss incidents with people who are reported, we will anonymize details as much as possible to protect reporter privacy.
 In some cases, even if the details are anonymized, the reported person may be able to guess who made the report.
 If you have concerns about retaliation or your personal safety, please note that in your report.
 We still encourage you to report, so that we can support you while keeping OMF members safe.
 In some cases, we can compile several anonymized reports into a pattern of behavior and take action on that pattern.

-### What Happens After a Report Is Filed
+### What Happens After a Report is Filed

 After a member of the Code of Conduct Committee takes your report, they will consult with the committee within two business days to determine an appropriate response.
 The Code of Conduct Committee makes decisions by consensus.

 During the committee meeting, members will:

 * Review the report documentation to determine what happened.
 * Consult any documentation of past incidents for patterns of behavior, if there are any.